A. M. Mathai

-Arakaparampil Mathai "Arak" Mathai (born 28 April 1935) is an Indian mathematician who has worked in Statistics, Applied Analysis, Applications of special functions and Astrophysics.
+Arakaparampil Mathai "Arak" Mathai (born 28 April 1935) is an Indian mathematician who has worked in statistics, applied analysis, applications of special functions, and astrophysics.
 Mathai established the Centre for Mathematical Sciences, Palai, Kerala, India.

-He has published more 25 books and more than 300 research publications.
+Mathai has published more than 25 books and more than 300 research publications.
 In 1998 he received the Founder Recognition Award from the Statistical Society of Canada.
-He is a Fellow of the National Academy of Sciences, India and a Fellow of the Institute of Mathematical Statistics.
+He is a fellow of the National Academy of Sciences, India and a fellow of the Institute of Mathematical Statistics.

 Early years

 Mathai was born in Arakulam near Palai in the Idukki district of Kerala, India as the eldest son of Aley and Arakaparampil Mathai.
 After completing his high school education in 1953 from St. Thomas High School, Palai, with record marks he joined St. Thomas College, Palai, and obtained his B Sc. degree in mathematics in 1957.
 In 1959 he completed his master's degree in statistics from University of Kerala, Thiruvananthapuram, Kerala, India, with first class, first rank and gold medal.
-Then he joined St. Thomas College, Palai, University of Kerala, as a lecturer in Statistics and served there till 1961.
+Then he joined St. Thomas College, Palai, University of Kerala, as a lecturer in Statistics and served there until 1961.
 He obtained Canadian Commonwealth scholarship in 1961 and went to University of Toronto, Canada, for completing his MA degree in mathematics in 1962.
-He was awarded PhD from University of Toronto, Canada in 1964.
-Then he joined McGill University, Canada as an assistant professor till 1968.
+He was awarded his PhD from the University of Toronto in 1964, then joined McGill University as an assistant professor until 1968.
 From 1968 to 1978 he was an associate professor there.
-He became a full professor of McGill in 1979 and served the department of mathematics and statistics until 2000.
+He became a full professor at McGill in 1979 and served the department of mathematics and statistics until 2000.
 From 2000 onwards he was an emeritus professor of McGill University.